Assisted Reproduction Law Overview

 Our main goal is to make sure that you have the information you need to determine how you wish to move forward.
 We can help you minimize the risks and problems that you may not even be aware of when you are contemplating your options.
 Our assisted reproductive law practice includes, but is not limited to, helping clients with concerns relating to:

-- Surrogacy: We help surrogates and parents-to-be with any and all issues related to surrogacy, including helping prepare and review any contracts that are necessary during the process.
+- Surrogacy: We help surrogates and parents-to-be with any and all issues related to surrogacy, including helping prepare and review any contracts that are necessary during the process, estate planning issues, and establishing the intended legal parentage upon the child’s birth.

-- Same-sex family building: Our legal team has extensive experience helping same-sex couples protect and preserve their parental rights.
+- Same-sex family building: Our legal team has extensive experience helping same-sex couples establish, protect, and preserve their parental rights.

 - Estate planning and probate: No matter how you decide to grow your family, we can ensure that you are able to pass along your property to your loved ones according to your final wishes.